 Celebrate lifelong learning.

 The Fox Cities are home to countless museums that cater to multigenerational visitors.
-Discover the art of papermaking and make paper at the Paper Discovery Center in Appleton.
 Try a hand at a glass art activity and look in awe at intricacies of the world’s largest paperweight exhibit at the Bergstrom Mahler Museum of Glass.
 (Insider tip: The famed “Rocket Park” – officially named Riverside Park – in Neenah is across the street from the Bergstrom Mahler Museum, so plan for some unforgettable play time at this one-of-a-kind park after the museum stop.)

 Play together at The Building for Kids Children’s Museum in Appleton.
 Its interactive exhibits inspire, teach, and reinforce curiosity, as well as promote play together as children and grandparents and/or parents.